Particular/docs.particular.net/nservicebus/messaging/headers.md

 ## Error forwarding headers

-When a message is handled by [recoverability](/nservicebus/recoverability/), it will have the following extra headers added to the existing headers.
-If retries occurred, then those messages will be included except for `NServiceBus.Retries`, which is removed.
+When a message exhausts the configured number of retry attempts and is moved to the error queue by the [recoverability](/nservicebus/recoverability/) component, it will have the following extra headers added to the existing headers.

+### NServiceBus.FailedQ

+The queue at which the message processing failed.

 ### NServiceBus.ExceptionInfo.ExceptionType